Car-Selection-Project/Thesis-Text-Extraction/README.md

 In this thesis project we show how to apply NLP tools to get scores from a vast amount of car reviews.

 ## Requirements
-Download the zip file with all required files from here: https://drive.google.com/file/d/0B-QdiGJgUMBwZTRXdWNKN3dGUEU/view?usp=sharing
+Download the zip file with all required files from [here](https://drive.google.com/file/d/0B-QdiGJgUMBwZTRXdWNKN3dGUEU/view?usp=sharing)

 To run this tool, you need to have at least version 8 of JRE of JDK.
 If you want to run this tool from the command line, be sure to have set up the global [JAVA_HOME](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/) environment variable.